dylan-mazurek-anz/go-whisper/README.md

 ## Command Line Usage

-The `whisper` command-line tool can be built with `make whisper` and provides various functionalities.
+The `whisper` command-line tool can be built with `make whisper` and provides various functionalities, both for running `whipser` directly and for calling a transcriptions and translations service remotely.

 ```bash
 # List available models